TipsApril 13, 2026

 This is exactly the problem 360 French Immersion was built to solve.
 Created by Elisabeth, a French teacher with 300,000 YouTube subscribers and years of one-on-one coaching, the program is built around 60 authentic dialogues recorded at real native speed.
 Not textbook speed, not learner speed - the speed at which French people actually speak.

-The method works in four steps, 15 minutes a day:
+The method works in three steps, 15 minutes a day:

-1. Listen - Watch the dialogue with karaoke-style subtitles that highlight each word as it's spoken.
+1. Listen - Watch 60 native dialogues with word-by-word karaoke subtitles that highlight each word as it's spoken.
 Your ear learns to parse real French in real time.

 360 French Immersion covers levels A2 to C1 across 30 real-life themes - from everyday errands to workplace discussions to dinner-table debates.
 It's not a replacement for Duolingo or Babbel at the beginner level.
 It's what comes after - the tool that bridges the gap between app French and real French.